EndPointCorp/end-point-blog/2015/07/01/how-fast-is-pgupgrade-anyway.html.md

 <tr><td>600</td><td>8.5 GB</td><td>12.9</td></tr>
 </tbody></table>

-No, those are not typos—an average of thirteen seconds despite the size of the database!
+No, those are not typos—​an average of thirteen seconds despite the size of the database!
 The only downside to this method is that you cannot access the old system once the new system starts up, but that’s a very small price to pay, as you can easily backup the old system first.
-There is no point in graphing these numbers out—just look at the graph above and imagine a nearly flat line traveling across the bottom of the graph :)
+There is no point in graphing these numbers out—​just look at the graph above and imagine a nearly flat line traveling across the bottom of the graph :)

 Are there any other options that can affect the time?
 While pgbench has a handy **--foreign-keys** argument I often use to generate a more “realistic” test database, both pg_dump and pg_upgrade are unaffected by any numbers of foreign keys.
 One limitation of pg_upgrade is that it cannot change the **--checksum** attribute of a database.
 In other words, if you want to go from a non-checksummed version of Postgres to a checksummed version, you need to use pg_dump or some other method.
 On the plus side, my testing found negligible difference between upgrading a checksummed versus a non-checksummed version.